pseudoincorrect/Health_overview/README.md

 This project is not recommended for a new design starting point.
 We then moved to a LoraWan architecture for improved security and deployment ease.
 For an improved PCB design usable in a mesh network based on NRF52, the <a href="https://github.com/pseudoincorrect/smart_mask/tree/master/PCB">FlexySense project</a> is more recent and has been greatly improved.
 <br>
 <br>
-Also, being one of my "junior projects", its code is far from perfect.
-Still, the demonstration was a success and all features were working properly, that enabled us to move on a next iteration with improved performances, reliability and security.
+Also, being one of my "junior projects", its code needs improvement.
+Still, the demonstration was a success and all features were working properly.
+It enabled us to move on a next iteration with improved performances, reliability and security.
 <br>
 <br>
 This project is kept as an archive (not maintened anymore), initialy on 5 differents private repositories, they have been merged for convenience and public access.